EvictionLab/eviction-lab-website/content/updates/blog/eviction-diversion-draft/index.md

 description: Draft blog post
 listSummary: Draft blog post
 ---
 Since November 2020, more than 8,000 Chicagoans have received support for evictions and related issues through a hotline.
 Another 1,000 people have received legal services or mediation as they face an eviction case in court, part of Cook County’s Legal Aid for Housing and Debt Initiative.
-A new eviction diversion program, the initiative seeks to keep people housed by finding alternative solutions between renters and landlords and avoiding court-mandated evictions during the pandemic.
+This new eviction diversion initiative seeks to keep people housed by finding solutions to disputes between renters and landlords and avoiding court-mandated evictions during the pandemic.